FORECLOSURE IN THE POST-COVID WORLD

 WHAT IS A FORECLOSURE?

-Foreclosure is the process the bank uses to take your home from you when you are behind on payments.
-The bank files a lawsuit against you in the county you live and asks the court to award them a judgment in the amount of all the money due.
+Foreclosure is when the bank sues you to take your home because you didn't pay the mortgage.
+The bank files their lawsuit where you live.
+Their goal is to take your home and get a money judgment for what you owe.
 Once the bank has their judgment the court puts your home up for sale at the county foreclosure auction.
 Sometimes investors will pay cash for your home at these auctions, but usually the bank buys the title to your home.
 Once the foreclosure sale is over you could be evicted from your house within 11-14 days.

 Frequently Asked Questions